Pryaxis/TShock/CONTRIBUTING.md

 - __Do not force push the repo__, or you will be removed.
 - __Do not revert commits__, unless you have sign-off from one other developer (the two-man rule), or you will be removed.
 - __This is not a meritocracy.__
+- Deprecation of a function guarantees that it will exist in the given release, but may be removed, at any time following, from subsequent releases without further warning.
+Warning should be given in the release thread prior to it going live.
+- Updates should be discussed, via pull request of a version tick, prior to release.
+Only after consensus from active contributing community members has been given can a release happen.
+- Breaking API changes (excluding removal of already deprecated and warned code) should be forewarned with a one week notice on the forums, which may be given at any time prior to release (as soon as a pull request for a version push has been made, an update can be warned).

 #### Pull Request Acceptance Guidelines